-If you’re experiencing loss of appetite during your pregnancy, and wanting to get your eating habits back on track, here are some tips on how to treat your appetite loss:
+If you’re experiencing loss of appetite during pregnancy and wanting to get your eating habits back on track, here are some tips on how to treat it:

-Prioritize certain foods even if you find it difficult to consume large, whole meals.
+Prioritize certain foods and small meals even if you find it difficult to consume large, whole meals.
 This will help to ensure you get all the nutrients you need for yourself and for your baby to grow healthy.